 Preloaded HSTS sites

 There is still a window where a user who has a fresh install, or who wipes out their local state, is vulnerable.
-Because of that, we'll be starting a "Preloaded HSTS" list.
+Because of that, Chrome and Firefox share a "Preloaded HSTS" list.
 These domains will be configured for HSTS out of the box.
-In the beginning, this will be hardcoded into the binary.
-As it (hopefully) grows, it can change into a list this is shared across browsers, like the safe-browsing database is today.